Corollarium/localtls/README.md

 ## Base installation and deps

-You essentially need Python 3.6 or above, certbot and the dnslib, python-daemon and lockfile PIPs.
+You essentially need Python 3.6 or above, certbot and the dnslib PIP.

 We provide a simple `util/ubuntu-install.bash` script that installs all you need to be able to run this software on a fresh Ubuntu installation.
 And hey, if you are running your own DNS server you should know what to do anyway.